Code Comprehension Part 1: Hypotheses & Beacons

 Why this matters

 The final basic sprint asks you to transfer the same reading routine to a new Python example with a few more moving parts.
 This is where fluency starts to form: you see a new surface story, but the deeper plans are familiar.
-Use the beacons, keep your trace narrow, and let’s see how far you can make it.
+Use the beacons, keep your trace narrow, and treat the timer as calibration.

 🎯 You will learn to